DavidTheExplorer/Comfortable-Life/README.md

 # Tests Environment Protector
 When testing plugins, it's easy to get annoyed by things that naturally exist in Minecraft.\
-This plugin prevents those using Services, each is responsible for a different common issue:
+This plugin prevents them by using services, each responsible for a different problem:
-- Despawn of Wandering Villagers(and their Llamas), Phantoms.
-- Storms prevention.

-## Config
-In config.yml you can change most services' settings including messages.\
-Note: A message would not be sent if it was emptied.
+- Despawning mobs: The `config.yml` features a list(By default including: Wandering Villagers, Llamas, Phantoms) which you can edit anytime when necessary.

+- Preventing storms: Exactly like it sounds.